Vague0/firefox-css/README.md

 # firefox-css
-Some QoL changes to a new firefox install.
+Some QoL changes to a new firefox install (version 111).